Region

 Frequently Asked Questions

-By restoring someone’s sight, you are helping a person regain independence, support their family, and build a brighter future, an impact that reflects the act of giving that Ramadan inspires.
+By restoring someone’s sight, you are helping a person regain independence, support their family, and build a brighter future, an impact that reflects the act of giving that Adha Eid inspires.

 If you’d like more information about how donations are used or how your support can make a meaningful difference, our team is always here to help.
 Please get in touch with us and someone on our Sydney-based Supporter Care Team will be able to help you.